vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

       --premine-validators 100
   ```

 In this example, we provide validator information using the `--validators` flag.
-We are supplying information for two validators, and each validator is specified using the following format:
+We are supplying information for two validators.

-`<p2p node id>:<public ECDSA address>:<public BLS key>`.

 <details>
 <summary>manifest.json example </summary>